Gail Jones

-Gail Jones (born 1955) is an Australian novelist and academic.
+Gail Jones is an Australian novelist and academic.

 Early life and career

 Gail Jones was born in Harvey, Western Australia.
 She grew up in Broome and Kalgoorlie.
 She studied fine arts briefly at the University of Melbourne before returning to Western Australia where she took her undergraduate degree and PhD from the University of Western Australia in 1994.
-Her thesis was on Mimesis and alterity : postcolonialism, ethnography and the representation of racial òthers'.
+Her thesis was titled Mimesis and alterity: postcolonialism, ethnography and the representation of racial 'others'.
 She is currently Professor of Writing in the Writing and Society Research School at the Western Sydney University.

 Jones has also contributed content for an art exhibition, The floating world by Jo Darbyshire (2009).

 Since 2017 Jones has been involved in a research project Other Worlds: Forms of 'World Literature', for which she is leading a theme titled 'Form as Encounter' that is exploring intercultural intersections and encounters.